linusphan/voteable-gem/README.md

 # About

-This is the GitHub repository for `voteable_linus`, which is a Ruby gem published on rubygems.org used for the [postit](https://github.com/linusphan/postit) Rails application.
+This is the GitHub repository for `VoteableLinus`, which is a Ruby gem published on rubygems.org used for the [postit](https://github.com/linusphan/postit) Rails application.